jvel07/dnn_embeddings_pytorch/README.md

 - numpy
 - pandas

 The pipeline of the project is designed in a simple and straightforward manner.
 Just few steps and you can have frame-level features fed into a DNN to train it.
-The DNN stucture is based on the above mentioned [paper](https://www.danielpovey.com/files/2018_icassp_xvectors.pdf), which extract the so-called x-vectors embeddings from the utterances.
+The DNN structure is based on the above mentioned [paper](https://www.danielpovey.com/files/2018_icassp_xvectors.pdf).
+The network is utilized to extract the so-called x-vectors embeddings from the utterances.

 *NOTE: Here, apart from getting x-vector embeddings, we will also attempt to get different type of **DNN embeddings** by experimenting with Transformers, and CNNs as well.*